amynordrum/color-ID-app/README.md

 Clone or download from project repo site (see above).

-Navigate to the project repository from the command line:
+Then navigate there from the command line (subsequent commands assume you are running them from the local repository's root directory):

-cd color-ID-app
+cd color-id-app

 # Setup

+Download the jpeg you wish to analyze.

+Save the jpeg to the repository folder (for example: color-id-app)

 You will need three packages to run this app: pandas, numpy, and open-cv.
 To install them, use this command:

-pip install opencv-python numpy pandas
+pip install -r requirements.txt

 # Usage

 To run the program:

-python color_detection.py
+python color_detection.py -i [add image file name here]

+Double click on the image to identify a color.

 # Authors